ficus-project/ficus-agent/README.md

 ### AWS

-To use the aws plugin, you need to have a `~/.aws.credentials` file with the following content:
+To use the aws plugin, you need to have a AWS IAM user existing and configured into your `~/.aws.credentials` file, like this example:
 ```toml
 [default]
 aws_access_key_id=YOUR-ACCESS-KEY
 aws_secret_access_key=YOUR-SECRET-KEY
 region=YOUR-REGION
 ```

+> *Ficus doesn't need any write permission on AWS, so we recommend giving only readonly access on the resources you're interested in (like EC2, Cloudwatch)*

 ### Mock